consequently/consequently-hugo/content/presentation/2022/uses-of-proofs-cs-st-andrews.md

 +++
 date = "2022-06-13T14:00:00+00:00"
-title = "The Many Uses of Proofs: logic and philosophy, language and more" publishdate = "2022-06-13" author = "Greg Restall"
+title = "The Many Uses of Proofs: logic and philosophy, language and more" host = "University of St Andrews School of Computer Science" publishdate = "2022-06-13" author = "Greg Restall"
 +++